TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 This is the level in which the domain models are described.
 Since we work in Python, I will put here the class that represent my storage rooms, with the data contained in the database, and whichever data I think is useful to perform the core business processing.
 In this case the model will also contain ranks coming from the ranking system (which depend on the search).

 It is very important to understand that the models in this layer are different from the usual models of framework like Django.
-These models are not connected with a storage system, so they cannot be saved or queried using methods of their classes.
+These models are not connected with a storage system, so they cannot be directly saved or queried using methods of their classes.
 They may however contain helper methods that implement code related to the business rules.

 ## Use cases

 This layer contains the use cases implemented by the system.
 In this simple example there will be only one use case, which is the list of storage rooms according to the given filters and weights.
-Here you would put for example a use case that shows the detail of a given storage room or every business process you want to implement, such as booking a storage room, filling it with goods, etcetera.
+Here you would put for example a use case that shows the detail of a given storage room or every business process you want to implement, such as booking a storage room, filling it with goods, etc.

 ## Interface Adapters